 Photo: Christos Christou

-Medieval bridges at Koilani: One of the bridges is near the chapel of Agia Mavri in the village of Kioni Limassol, on the river Kryou river and on the path of the Nature trail "Watermill".
+Medieval bridges at Koilani: One of the bridges is near the chapel of Agia Mavri in the village of Koilani Limassol, on the river Krios and on the path of the Nature trail "Watermill".
 The bridge consists of an arc and three watermills.
 The second Venetian bridge in Koilani is about fifty meters from the watermill of Panagia.

 Photo: Constantinos Neophytou